Request for Applications: HPDP Planning Grants

 - Indirect costs

-Contact Christina Rodriguez, HPDP Fiscal and Business Administration Manager, at email@example.com, with any questions about your budget or completing the PHS Form 398.
+Travel expenses may be budgeted; however, all travel is currently restricted at UNC-CH.
+Contact Christina Rodriguez, HPDP Associate Director of Grants & Finance, at email@example.com, with any questions about your budget or completing the PHS Form 398.

 Proposal Timeline: Include in the Appendix.

-Human Subjects: If human subjects are involved, include a brief written statement assuring that the project will be reviewed and approved by the UNC IRB and comply with HIPAA.
-The written assurance statement should be added to the Appendix.
+Human Subjects: If human subjects are involved, include a brief statement assuring that the project will be reviewed and approved by the UNC IRB and comply with HIPAA.
+Include the written assurance statement in the Appendix.
 Project funds will not be released until documentation of IRB approval is submitted to HPDP.

 Appendix: Include the following documents in the Appendix: